zEdS15B3GCwq/KOS-StockCamera/README.md

 in stock KSP.
 * `TARGETPOS` - Get Only - For debugging purposes only.
 * `PIVOTPOS` - Get Only - For debugging purposes only.
+* `POSITIONUPDATER` - Get Or Set - `UserDelegate` - A delegate automatically
+called once per tick to update the camera position.
+Initially this will return a `DONOTHING` delegate.
+Set it back to `DONOTHING` to stop the automatic position updates.

 #Building